fthomas/crjdt/README.md

 and wants all of its channels (Gitter, GitHub, etc.) to be welcoming environments for everyone.

+## Other implementations

+Currently crjdt is the only public implementation of the JSON CRDT.
+We will list other implementations here as soon as they become available.

+If you know an implementation that is not listed here, please submit a PR!

 ## License

 Copyright 2016 Frank S. Thomas